papaang/Project_Impactive_Sleep_Tracker_App/documentation/installation/source.md

 ## Steps to Use the Source Code

-1. **Fork or Clone the Repository**:
+1. **Get the source code**:
+   - Stable: Download the source folder from **Releases** section of this repository (usually found on the right-hand sidebar of the main page)
-   - Click "Fork" on GitHub to create your own copy, or clone the repository directly using Git: `git clone https://github.com/papaang/Project_Impactive_Sleep_Tracker_App.git`.
+   - Preview: Alternatively, click "Fork" on GitHub to create your own copy, or clone the repository directly using Git: `git clone https://github.com/papaang/Project_Impactive_Sleep_Tracker_App.git` to get the lastest version of the code.
    - For more details on forking and cloning, see [GitHub's Forking Guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

 2. **Open the Project in VSCode**: